-by an Experienced Guide and Local Historian
+by an Experienced Guide with decades of experience, and a Local Historian

 Planning to visit Rochester, Kent?
 Why not get the most out of your visit by booking a personal tour for you, your party, group or team?
 All ages can be catered for.